Are you considering the installation of your own power generation, like solar?

-Twenty Flint Energies members have already installed their Solar PV energy systems.
+As of January, 2021, more than 75 Flint Energies members have installed their Solar PV energy systems.
 If you would like to install and operate power generation on the Flint Energies system, we recommend you review the following:

-You can start the process by submitting the appropriate application (and required fee, if necessary) as well as ensuring the technology you choose meets all of the requirements listed in the documents below.
+You can start the process by submitting the appropriate application, as well as ensuring the technology you choose meets all of the requirements listed in the documents below.
 It is likely you will have to get the vendor involved in submitting the application to ensure the technology meets all of our requirements.
 Upon receipt of the application (and fee, if required) and other required documentation, the Flint Energies engineer will review the application for approval.
 If your application is denied, Flint will provide information as to the requirements for approval.
 Along with the approval, Flint will provide a cost of further interconnection studies, if necessary, and for the physical interconnection.
-Once approval is obtained by Flint, the appropriate Interconnection Agreement shall be executed and any integration costs due to Flint shall be paid prior to implementation.
+Once approval is obtained by Flint, the appropriate Interconnection Agreement shall be executed and any integration costs, including a non-refundable Distributed Generation Administration fee of $500, due to Flint shall be paid prior to implementation.
 Prior to physical interconnection of DG, a Flint Energies representative will inspect for proper operation and installation.

 The limit for residential generation is 10 kW and the limit for commercial generation is 100 kW, in accordance with the state limits on net metering.